Welcome to today's edition of the Rush 24-7 podcast.

 Because there was, if anybody being intellectual, this is the guy who engineered the pardon for Mark Rich.

-This is the guy that was intimately involved with others of those in a Puerto Rican terrorist group.
+This is the guy that was intimately involved with others in the Puerto Rican terrorist group.

-Anyone who really thought that Eric Holder was one of the best choices anybody could have ever made was simply sucking up and trying to get the word, hey, hey, I'm not a racist.
+Anybody who really thought that Eric Holder was one of the best choices anybody could have ever made was simply sucking up and trying to get the word out, hey, hey, I'm not a racist.

 Hey, hey, I'm a cool guy.